dvreeze/yaidom/doc/checklist.rst

 Libraries should have a clear versioning strategy.
 Ideally there would be one versioning strategy adopted by all software projects.
 Many developers consider `Semantic Versioning 2.0.0`_ to be that universal strategy.

 Yaidom has not adopted Semantic Versioning.
 After all, not all incompatible API changes are the same.
-Upgrading the major version number (from 1 to 2) would be the result of a complete rethink of the entire library (even if the result would largely be compatible with versions 1.X.Y).
+I would like to think of yaidom 2 as a complete rethink of the library, so for that I would like to use versions 2.X.Y.
+So now yaidom 1.X.Y is evolving, sometimes introducing breaking changes.
 Minor version bumps correspond to "themes", or to deprecations or removal of deprecations:

 * Version 1.1 improves orthogonality (much of it under the hood for typical uses of the library)
 * Version 1.2 deprecates some code